Economic history of India: Delhi Sultanate

 Before and during the Delhi Sultanate (1206–1526 AD), Islam underlay a cosmopolitan civilization.
 It offered wide-ranging international networks, including social and economic networks.
 They spanned large parts of Afro-Eurasia, leading to escalating circulation of goods, people, technologies and ideas.
 While initially disruptive, the Delhi Sultanate was responsible for integrating the Indian subcontinent into a growing world system.

 The period coincided with greater use of mechanical technology in the Indian subcontinent.
 From the 13th century onwards, India began adopting some mechanical technologies from the Islamic world, including gears and pulleys, machines with cams and cranks.
 The worm gear roller cotton gin was invented in the Indian subcontinent during the 13th and 14th centuries, and is still used in India through to the present day.
 The incorporation of the crank handle in the cotton gin first appeared in the Indian subcontinent some time during the late Delhi Sultanate or the early Mughal Empire.
 The production of cotton, which may have largely been spun in the villages and then taken to towns in the form of yarn to be woven into cloth textiles, was advanced by the diffusion of the spinning wheel across India during the Delhi Sultanate era, lowering the costs of yarn and helping to increase demand for cotton.
 The increasing use of the spinning wheel, and the incorporation of the worm gear and crank handle into the roller cotton gin, led to greatly expanded Indian cotton textile production.

 GDP estimates

-According to economic historian Angus Maddison in Contours of the world economy, 1–2030 AD: essays in macro-economic history, the Indian subcontinent was the world's most productive region, from 1 AD to 1600.
+According to economic historian Angus Maddison in Contours of the World Economy, 1–2030 AD: Essays in Macro-Economic History, the Indian subcontinent was the world's most productive region from 1 AD to 1600 AD.